Mess Creek Escarpment

 The Mess Creek Escarpment is a long, discontinuous cliff along Mess Creek in Cassiar Land District of northwestern British Columbia, Canada.
 It forms the east-central side of Mess Creek valley and consists of two segments separated about 5 km by Walkout Creek valley.
 The northern segment extends about 8 km southeast along the southwestern side of the Big Raven Plateau, whereas the southern segment extends generally south along the northwestern, western and southwestern edges of the Kitsu Plateau for about 10 km.
 With an elevation of more than 5500 ft, the Mess Creek Escarpment rises more than 3000 ft above the floor of Mess Creek valley.
 The escarpment lies within the boundaries of Mount Edziza Provincial Park.

 The Mess Creek Escarpment forms the west-central side of the Mount Edziza volcanic complex and consists of at least six geological formations, each being the product of a distinct period of volcanic activity over the last 7.5 million years.
 With the exception of the Armadillo and Spectrum formations which consist of basalt, trachyte and comendite, volcanic rocks of the Raspberry, Nido, Ice Peak and Big Raven formations exposed along the escarpment are mainly basaltic in composition.
-Underlying these geological formations are much older Paleozoic–Mesozoic rocks of the Stikinia terrane and Cretaceous–Paleocene rocks of the Sustut Group.
+Underlying these geological formations are much older Paleozoic and Mesozoic rocks of the Stikinia terrane, as well as and Cretaceous and Paleocene rocks of the Sustut Group.

 Name and etymology

-The name of the escarpment became official on January 2, 1980, and it was adopted on the National Topographic System map 104G after being submitted to the BC Geographical Names office by the Geological Survey of Canada.
+The Mess Creek Escarpment was officially named on January 2, 1980.
+Its name was adopted on the National Topographic System map 104G after being submitted to the BC Geographical Names office by the Geological Survey of Canada.
 It was required for geology reporting purposes since Jack Souther, a volcanologist of the Geological Survey of Canada, was studying the area in detail between 1970 and 1992.
 The escarpment was named for its association with Mess Creek, a tributary of the Stikine River which flows into Sumner Strait of southeast Alaska.
 It is one of two officially named escarpments in British Columbia, the other being the Etsho Escarpment northeast of Fort Nelson in Peace River Land District.